pmitros/school-committee/streamline.md

 towards initiatives which demonstrably improve student outcomes.
 Along lines of this, I will work to streamline processes and improve transparency, especially to parents.

+* **Increasing transparency, improving communications, and more coordination.** This is a quality issue.
+We have some of the best teachers in the world, and we need to find ways to spread best practices.
+This is an equity issue.
+Parents without strong networks have a difficult time figuring out what's going on.
+This is an empowerment issue too.
+People can't be empowered to act if they don't know what's going on.
+* **Reducing central regulations.** The school district has a tremendous number of very well-thought-out policies.
+They individually make sense, but together, they're disempowering to teachers and prevent continued improvement and innovation.
+I would like to convert as many of these as possible from regulations into guidelines.